Strategy and Program Management Office

 Diversity & inclusion

-We embrace diversity, equity, tolerance and inclusion in all forms.
+We embrace diversity, equity and inclusion in all forms.
 We strive for a community that fosters an open, inclusive, and productive environment where we respect the potential of all individuals to make a positive contribution.

 We adhere to the highest standards of professionalism, quality and expertise.
 We strive to be leaders in our respective disciplines and to foster a system that delivers superior outcomes.